 I didn’t respond as I now adopted his no-reason-to-state-the-obvious philosophy of conversational Wyomingism.
 I exited the truck and wandered around the back of the trailer rather than pass his door.
 When I broke camp, I stowed all of my belongings in the far right rear of the bed so I could easily unload them on the sidewalk.
 Occasionally my mild type-A personality came in handy.

-With the exception of the apples, my belonging returned exactly as they left, so I easily grabbed my tote, backpack, purse, pillow, and the bag of food after setting my tent and sleeping bag on the sidewalk.
+With the exception of the apples, my belongings returned exactly as they left, so I easily grabbed my tote, backpack, purse, pillow, and the bag of food after setting my tent and sleeping bag on the sidewalk.
 I’d come back for those, although it wouldn’t have surprised me if he offered to carry them.
 Given his revelation and his lengthy nap, I imagined his mind was pretty far away at that moment and may be too groggy to realize I left my camping gear curbside.
 If he helped carry the items inside or if I returned to the truck would determine the location of our farewell, and admittedly, I preferred outside.

 I reached the door and began fumbling to get my keys from the outside pocket of my purse.
 I should have put them in my hand before I picked everything up, feeling typically awkward, but fully self-assured that my type-A personality was well in check.
 As I leaned over to set down the tote bag, I saw him standing behind me, sleeping bag and tent in hand.